xdaTq/InventorySystem/README.md

       5. On MacOS with Silicon Proccesor all of you MySQL config files will be found in `/opt/homebrew/etc/` else for normal MacOS with Intel Proccesor you will find you config files in `/usr/local/etc/`.
       <br>
         Inside this direcotry navigate to a folder called `/etc/` which can be found in the step above.
-      6. In the `my.conf` file change the following configuration to the following.
+      6. In the `my.conf` file change the following configuration to the following. <br>
+         Note: The default IP for hosting localy is `127.0.0.1`
       ```nginx
       [mysqld]